 African Music (ISSN 0065-4019, eISSN 2524-2741) is an annual, peer reviewed, accredited, academic journal established in 1954 by Hugh Tracey, founder of the International Library of African Music.
 The journal publishes original articles, not previously published, pertaining to contextualized studies of African music and related arts.
 Since it was re-launched in 2007 it features a CD compilation of audio examples illustrating the articles in each edition, which generally consists of field recordings from the article authors' research.

-Toposcope (ISSN 1011-1948) is an official organ of the Lower Albany Historical Society (LAHS).
-The journal, published since 1970, is produced annually by the Editorial Committee and is issued free of charge to members of the Lower Albany Historical Society.
+Toposcope (ISSN 1011-1948) is published annually by the Lower Albany Historical Society (LAHS) to reflect the Society's activities and the interests of its members and readership, concerning, but not limited to, the history of the Lower Albany area in the Eastern Cape.
+The journal, published since 1970, is produced by the Editorial Committee and is issued free of charge to members of the Lower Albany Historical Society.
 In 2019 the Lower Albany Historical Society celebrated their 60th year of existence.

 The Southern African Journal of Gerontology (SAJG)was a multidisciplinary journal that published contributions (articles on original research, review articles, book reviews and comments on articles already published) from any field of gerontology.
 The journal was designed to reflect the expanding role of research on ageing and the development of gerontology in southern Africa.
 The first issue was published in 1993, with the final publication in 2000.
 The objectives of the journal were: To stimulate disciplinary and interdisciplinary research on ageing in southern Africa and to publish related scientific articles; To disseminate new research findings relating to ageing in southern Africa To stimulate thought on theoretical, methodological and substantive issues relating to ageing and research on ageing in the region; To establish a corpus of gerontologists in the region